Barrick's Pascua-Lama costs rise again, shares dive

-TORONTO (Reuters) - Barrick Gold Corp (ABX.TO) reported a sharp drop in third-quarter profit on Thursday, nudged back the production date for its massive Pascua-Lama gold and silver mine and increased its estimate on costs.
+(Reuters) - Barrick Gold Corp (ABX.TO) reported a sharp drop in third-quarter profit on Thursday and again increased its cost estimate to build the massive Pascua-Lama mine, pushing back the date when production at the project will begin.

 Shares of the world’s top gold miner dropped more than 9 percent after Barrick delayed the mine’s start date to the second half of 2014 from a previous target of mid 2014.

+The company blamed the increase on delays and higher labor and project-management costs.

-It is the second time this year that Barrick has boosted its cost estimate for Pascua-Lama.
-Three months ago it raised the budget by 50 to 60 percent and delayed start-up by a year.
+This is the second time Barrick has boosted its cost estimate.
+Three months ago it raised the Pascua-Lama budget by 50 to 60 percent from a previous estimate of $4.7 billion to $5 billion.

-“There’s some doubt whether that’s the final change or whether there’s even more to come.
-So that is disappointing,” said George Topping, a mining analyst at Stifel Nicolaus in Toronto.
-“It’s a significant bet to make,” he added.
-“They’re betting the company (on Pascua-Lama).”
+The high-altitude project has proved more challenging than Barrick anticipated as the harsh climate and cross-border negotiations with the Chilean and Argentine governments repeatedly held up the pace of development over the last decade.

 Once complete, Pascua-Lama will be one of the largest and lowest-cost gold mines in the world.
-The mine is expected to produce some 800,000-850,000 ounces of gold and 35 million ounces of silver in its first full five years of production.

-But the high-altitude project has proved more difficult than Barrick anticipated and the harsh climate and cross-border negotiations with the Chilean and Argentine governments repeatedly held up development over the last decade.

-Shares of Barrick dropped C$3.76 to C$36.63 on Thursday afternoon on the Toronto Stock Exchange.
-The stock is down more than 20 percent this year, as uncertainty over Pascua-Lama kept investors away from the world’s No.1 gold miner.

-The price of gold is up more than fivefold in the last 10 years, from about $300 an ounce in 2002 to around $1,700, pushing top gold miners to seek growth at any cost.
+In June, Jamie Sokalsky, the company’s long-time chief financial officer, replaced Aaron Regent as chief executive and said he would take a more disciplined approach to spending.

 Next year’s capital expenditures are now expected to be largely in line with 2012 spending.